Gold Coast Techspace

-The Gold Coast Techspace is a Hackerspace and education centre focusing on electronics, computer programming, and 3D printing.
+The Gold Coast Techspace is a Hackerspace and Makerspace focusing on electronics, computer programming, and 3D printing.
 It is currently located at the Mudgeeraba Old Post Office, Mudgeeraba, Gold Coast, Queensland, Australia.

 Gold Coast Techspace is a central component of the Gold Coast startup ecosystem and has a sister relationship with Xinchejian, a Hackerspace in Shanghai, China.

 History

 The space was started by a group of local technologists, Lucas Brandt, Steven Dalton & Nick Byrne in 2011.
 Shortly after acquiring their first location in Johnston St, Southport, Gold Coast Techspace (GCTS), was incorporated as a Queensland Incorporated Association (Non-profit) and has operated this way since.

 For a while the Gold Coast TechSpace also ran the first coworking space on the Gold Coast – Gold Coast Co-working.
 As more coworking spaces emerged on the Gold Coast, the GCTS Co-Working space was closed to allow the space to focus on its core activities.